Schreiry/Tetris/README.md

 ## Conclusion

-The **Tetris using SFML** project is not just an implementation of a classic game, it is a true work of digital art, where every line of code breathes innovation and passion for perfection.
-We are confident that this solution will be an inspirational base for developers looking to combine functionality, beauty and high performance in a single project.
+Project **Tetris using SFML Multimedia Library** - As previously stated, just a self-study of programming in a purely language key - C++.

-Join us, explore the possibilities, experiment with the code and make your own improvements - because the art of development is born in every new solution!
+ In this project you will see a lot of errors, inconsistencies and not professional approach to work.

----
+Join me, explore the possibilities, experiment with the code and make your own improvements - because the art of development is born in every new solution!

-*Author: [Schreiry (David Greve)]*
+> *Author: [Schreiry (David Greve)]*
-* Date: 2025-02-14 *
+> * Date: 2025-02-14 *